gretard/sonar-sql-plugin/docs/customRulesSetup.md

 # Wiki #
 ## Custom rules ##
-Currently, plugin supports ability to match code against custom rules defined in xml files with specific format.
-Below are the details how to start using and creating custom rules.
+Currently, plugin supports ability to match code against custom rules defined in xml files in specific format.
+Below are the details how to use and create custom rules.

 ### Usage ###
+To get started using custom rules:

-- Create an xml file with custom rules defined, there is an [example file](https://github.com/gretard/sonar-sql-plugin/blob/master/examples/1-tsql/myExampleRepo.customRules).
-Each file defines a single repository.
+- Create an xml file with custom rules defined.
+There is an [example project](https://github.com/gretard/sonar-sql-plugin/blob/master/examples/6-pssql-with-custom-rules).
+Each xml file defines a single rule repository.
+You can try scanning example project first.
-- Put custom file into your base directory of the project or you can specify absolute path to the file.
+- Put custom file into your base directory of the project or you can specify relative/absolute path to the file by setting _sonar.sql.rules.path_ property.
+You can check _sonar-project.properties_ file for further reference at the [example project](https://github.com/gretard/sonar-sql-plugin/blob/master/examples/6-pssql-with-custom-rules)
 - Run sonar scanner

+> Please check sections below for information on how custom rules are defined.

 ### Creating custom rules ###